 - To link with other similar projects who embrace the spirit of developing food rescue initiatives for the hungry, food preservation and community development through collaborations and the sharing of resources.

 The Sharing Farm grows food to feed Richmond families in need.
 The Farm is run by community members for community members, and is dedicated to providing fresh, healthy, local produce to our less fortunate neighbours.
 The Sharing Farm operates on a tiny budget, but thanks to the generosity of our over 1,000 yearly volunteers and the devotion of a small core of part-time staff, the Farm is able to provide thousands of pounds of fruits and vegetables every year to community meals throughout the city and the Richmond Food Bank.

 In 2001, a group of volunteers started the Richmond Fruit Tree Sharing Project (RFTSP) by picking surplus fruit out of people’s gardens to give to the Richmond Food Bank.
 They were aided by Vancouver Fruit Tree Project and the Richmond Community Kitchen organization.
 In 2002 the project became a registered non-profit society with five founding directors.
 It expanded to growing vegetables on a small scale on donated land.
 Since then their efforts have expanded significantly.
-The Sharing Farm project now occupies over three acres in the Terra Nova Rural Park and has an apple and pear tree orchard at the foot of Gilbert Road.

 - 2001 Volunteer Richmond Nova Star Award for Innovation

 - 2002 Scotiabank United Way Lower Mainland Community Spirit Award

 - 2008 Volunteer Richmond Star Award for the Greenhouse Social Club